basho/basho_docs/source/languages/en/riak/dev/advanced/cap-controls.md

 }
 ---

+Riak was built with the assumption that any Riak installation acts as a multi-node [[cluster|Clusters]], distributing data across multiple physical servers.
+This design was chosen with [high availability](http://basho.com/relational-to-riak-high-availability-part-1/) and partition tolerance as two of its central goals.

-Here, we are going to talk about how Riak distributes your data around the cluster and lets you tune your levels of consistency and availability.
-This has immense value and implications for your applications and is one of the features that we feel truly differentiates Riak from other technologies.
+Although the [CAP theorem](http://en.wikipedia.org/wiki/CAP_theorem) dictates that there is always a trade-off between data consistency and availability, Riak enables you to fine-tune that trade-off.
+On one extreme, you can use Riak to maximize availability by leveraging [[eventual consistency]], and on the other extreme, you can even use Riak as a [[strongly consistent|Strong Consistency]] system.
+The ability to make choices has immense value and implications for your applications and is one of the features that we feel truly differentiates Riak from other technologies.

+In this tutorial, we'll talk about how this trade-off can be managed by controlling the number of nodes on which data is stored,

-At the bottom of this page, there is a final screencast that briefly touches on how to adjust your replication levels to match your application and business needs.
-Before you watch, however, have a quick read of the content below.
+At the bottom of the page, you'll find a screencast that briefly explains how to adjust your replication levels to match your application and business needs.

 ## A Primer on N, R, and W

+The most important thing to note about Riak's replication

-Riak exposes replication controls to the developers in such a way that they can tune, down to the bucket level, how many copies of data they want to store, how many copes they wish to read from at a time, and how many copies must write to be considered a success.
+Riak exposes replication controls to developers in such a way that they can tune, down to the bucket level, how many copies of data they want to store, how many copes they wish to read from at a time, and how many copies must write to be considered a success.
 We do this using N, R, and W values.

 Riak's guiding design principle is Dr. Eric Brewer's [CAP Theorem](http://en.wikipedia.org/wiki/CAP_theorem).
 The CAP theorem defines distributed systems in terms of three desired properties: consistency, availability, and partition (i.e. failure) tolerance.
 The theorem states that you can only rely on having two of the three properties at any time.